Manufacturing & Industrial IoT

 - Demand response — Integrate with utility demand response programs.
 QuickSight dashboards identify which non-critical equipment can be load-shifted during peak pricing windows.

-Most manufacturers begin with a proof of concept on one production line: deploying Greengrass gateways, connecting 10-20 sensors, and building an OEE dashboard.
-This scope validates the architecture, builds internal capability, and delivers measurable results within 8-12 weeks.
+Most manufacturers begin with a single-line proof of concept: Greengrass gateways, 10–20 sensors, and a real-time OEE dashboard.
+The 8–12 week scope validates the architecture, builds internal capability, and produces measurable downtime and quality wins.

 Our Services for This Industry